Improve your chances of transition

 About half of those I’ve supported through the transition process, voiced concerns regarding a certain lack of satisfaction, as opposed to that derived from cigarettes.
 However, after the first two to three weeks, the overwhelming majority will settle and likely never smoke again.
 Obviously, owning suitable hardware and e-liquids are paramount and should be first on the list.

 I have a golden rule that should be followed if one is struggling.
 It’s an odd one but an important one.
 If you must smoke, then do so, and don’t beat yourself up over it.
 Many vapers, myself included, had the occasional cigarette.
 There may also be periods where you’re still smoking (hopefully at a reduced rate) and supplementing with vaping.

 Remember that our bodies, moreover our brain, must adapt to a lack of various chemicals and additives.
 If you’re still smoking, irrespective of amount, try switching to additive free cigarettes or tobacco.
 This can help too.

-Some tips and methods to assist in the transition process
+Tips and methods to assist with the transition process

-- Have 2 starter e Cigs or Mods topped with a 24-36 mg/ml Nicotine based flavour
+- Have 2 starter e-cigs or Mods using a high 24-36 mg/ml Nicotine based flavour

 - Try non-nicotine based flavours also and alternate between the two